pragmatrix/Promise/README.md

 	var f1 = blobReader.then(() => writeFile("name1", blobReader.result));

-.. which could simplify some more complex composition scenarios.
+.. which may simplify complex composition scenarios.

-And when we need to bring them together, the `when` combinator takes a number of promises and returns one that resolves when all promises are resolved:
+And when we need to join the results together, the `when` combinator takes a number of promises and returns one that resolves when all its arguments are resolved:

 	when(f1, f2).then(() => commitToDatabaseThatAllFilesAreWritten());